tryterra/terra-client-js/README.md

 const terra = new Terra(process.env.DEV_ID, process.env.API_KEY);
 ```

-Now you can call the following functions from the instance:
+Now you can call the following functions from the instance, for example:

-- `setCurrentUser`
-- `getCurrentUser`
 - `generateWidgetSession`
 - `getProviders`
 - `getUsers`